Lie #14: I chose the wrong career.

 Truth: Actually the practice of chiropractic is among the most honorable health care disciplines.
 Yes, there are easier paths, but none as noble.
 Honoring the innate wisdom of the body and witnessing the possibilities that can occur by reviving the ability of a patient's body to function as it was designed, offers a deep soul satisfaction that few others ever experience.

-Bill Esteb has been a chiropractic patient and advocate since 1981.
+Bill Esteb is a chiropractic consultant, patient advocate and speaker.
 He is the creative director of Patient Media and the co-founder of Perfect Patients.
 He’s been a regular speaker at Parker Seminars and other chiropractic gatherings since 1985.
 He is the author of 12 books that explore the doctor/patient relationship from a patient’s point of view.
 His chiropractic blog, in-office consultations, patient focus groups and consulting calls have helped hundreds of chiropractors around the world.
 His Monday Morning Motivation is emailed to over 10,000 subscribers each week.